Once upon a time, SEO consultants recommended that every page have at least 250 words of content (although that was always a rule of thumb.)

-Think about this when you’re writing the copy: Have I said everything I could?
+Finally, think about this when you’re writing the copy: Have I said everything I could?
 Have I overcome all objections?
 Have I showcased the product or service?
 Is the keyphrase usage seamless?
 Does the copy encourage the next conversion step?
-Have I placed my keyphrases in the search engine power positions?
+Have I connected with my reader?